 Q: Can I iron my safety vest?

 A: It depends on the care instructions on the label.
-Some vests may be able to be ironed on a low heat setting, while others may need to be steamed instead.
+Some vests can be ironed on a low-heat setting, while others require steaming.

 Q: Can I dry-clean my safety vest?